devcurmudgeon/ybd/readme.md

     export YBD_log_verbose=True       # log-verbose: True
 ```

-for various reasons so far ybd does not support unix-style commandline --flags. if enough people complain about this, it can be fixed.
+ybd does not support unix-style --flags so far. if enough people complain about this, it can be fixed.

 Config values you may want to override include: